How to: Configure RBAC for Internal/External Projects

 Let’s create a user to serve as Director of Unqork Insurance.
 You'll use the name Lenna Paprocki.

-2. From the supplied Express Permissions menu, click Express User Administration.
+2. Under Express Permissions, click Express User Administration.

-3. Click Add User at the bottom of the page.
+3. At the bottom of the page, click Add User.

 7. Click Add User (and Notify).

 You’ll notice that we did not select a group for Lenna.
-That’s because the only group Lenna needs to be in by default is Unqork Insurance.
+That’s because the only group Lenna needs to be a part of by default is Unqork Insurance.
 And the Unqork Insurance group is automatically assigned to the Director role.

 Configure the Underwriting Supervisor User

 Next, let’s create a user to serve as the Underwriting Supervisor.
 Let's use the name Abel Maclead.
-Because Abel is working on all 3 projects, you'll assign those groups.
+Because Abel is working on all the projects, you'll assign the user to those groups.

 Configure the Underwriter Users

-Next, let’s create 3 users who will serve as the Underwriters.
-You'll use 3 sample names for these users.
+Now, let’s create three users who serve as the Underwriters.

 Configure the Project A Underwriter